DarelJamesNarvasa/lgu-magsaysay-weather-monitoring-mobile-app/README.md

 ## Requirements
 Software
-- Android Studio v2024.1.1 or higher
+- Android Studio v2024.1.1 or latest version; You can download in this link: https://developer.android.com/studio

 Hardware
-- Andriod Device
+- Android Device
-- At least 40 MB storage
+- At least 40 MB of storage